 - Military Police

-- Any and all other Police Protection Industry employees working in Nebraska or Iowa.
+- Any and all other Police Protection Industry employees working in Iowa, Nebraska, or South Dakota.

-Once you’re a member of PFCU of Omaha you are a member for life, even if you or your family member no longer work in law enforcement.
-PFCU of Omaha is more than just a financial institution.
+Once you’re a member of Police FCU of Omaha you are a member for life, even if you or your family member no longer work in law enforcement.
+Police FCU of Omaha is more than just a financial institution.
 Our members often consider us a part of their family.
 That’s the perfect reason to invite your family members to join the POLICE Federal Credit Union of Omaha as well.

 HOW TO JOIN…